Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-12-11-identity-security-monitoring.md

 *Microsoft offers several solutions and services for securing (hybrid) identities and protecting access to workloads such as Azure, Office 365 or other integrated apps in Azure Active Directory.
 I like to give an overview about data sources or signals that should be considered for monitoring based on identity-related activities, risk detections, alerts and events across the Microsoft ecosystem.*

-- <A href="#overview-of-hybrid-identity-security-monitoring">Overview of Hybrid Identity Security Monitoring</A><br>
+- <A href="#identity-security-monitoring-in-a-hybrid-environment">Identity Security Monitoring in a Hybrid Environment</A><br>
 - <A href="#azure-monitor-operational-logs-and-alerts-of-azure-ad-and-azure-workloads">Azure Monitor: Operational Logs and Alerts of Azure AD and Azure Workloads</A><br>
 - <A href="#cloud-app-security-and-defender-for-identity-unified-secops-of-cloud-platform-and-hybrid-identity">Cloud App Security and "Defender for Identity": Unified SecOps of Cloud Platform and Hybrid Identity</A><br>
 - <A href="#microsoft-365-defender-unified-secops-of-m365-services">Microsoft 365 Defender: Unified SecOps of M365 Services</A><br>
 - <A href="#azure-sentinel-single-pane-of-glass-across-azure-microsoft-365-and-3rd-party-cloud-platforms">Azure Sentinel: “Single pane of glass” across Azure, Microsoft 365 and 3rd party (cloud) platforms</A>

-## Overview of Hybrid Identity Security Monitoring
+## Identity Security Monitoring in a Hybrid Environment

 In the recent year, I‘ve talked about monitoring of Azure Active Directory in community sessions and talks.
 From my point of view a comprehensive monitoring of identity security events must be an essential part of deployment plans and daily operations.
-Even though it may seem obvious as „best practice“ („[Actively monitor for suspicious activities](https://docs.microsoft.com/en-us/azure/security/fundamentals/identity-management-best-practices#actively-monitor-for-suspicious-activities)“), it is sometimes (mostly) underrated.
+Even though it may seem obvious as „best practice“ („[Actively monitor for suspicious activities](https://docs.microsoft.com/en-us/azure/security/fundamentals/identity-management-best-practices#actively-monitor-for-suspicious-activities)“), it is sometimes underrated.

-Monitoring across Azure AD and Active Directory (including spreading between workloads in Azure and on-premises environments) can be complex and sometimes challenging but more important then ever.
+Monitoring across "Azure AD" and "Active Directory" (including spreading between workloads in Azure and on-premises environments) can be complex and sometimes challenging but more important then ever.
 Identity protection in a hybrid world means also to protect and monitor Active Directory environments with all existing risks and traditional attack methods (Pass-the-Hash).
 The weakest link and uncover attack surfaces in your on-premises environment can be used to leverage or extend attacks to (hybrid) cloud services.

 ![../2020-12-11-identity-security-monitoring/AzIdentity_Security.png](../2020-12-11-identity-security-monitoring/AzIdentity_Security.png)
 _Microsoft Defender for Identity (MDI), Microsoft Cloud App Security (MCAS) and Azure AD Identity Protection protects identities on various levels and platforms (On-Premises, Session/Cloud Apps and Cloud Identity/Sign-ins)_

 Implementing "identity security" does not end with „enabling“ those features or by following the recommendations by „Identity Secure Score“...

-It’s important to develop a continuous improvement strategy of detections and an operational guide to empower and monitor your signals of „guards“.
+It’s important to develop a continuous improvement strategy of detections and operational guide to empower and monitor your signals of „guards“.
 This includes also to provide workflows for automated response, an unified views for incident management/hunting, security processes and posture management.

 Extensive possibilities of "User and Entity Behavior Analytics" (UEBA) allows SecOps to find anomalous activities (calculated by machine learning algorithms) across the various data sources or signals instead of building a manual correlation.